wp-plugins/name-directory/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 This plugin provides a name directory (glossary) with a lot of options.
-It can be embedded with a simple shortcode.
-You can have multiple directories.
+It can be embedded with a simple shortcode and can have multiple directories.

 == Description ==